Local fibered right adjoints are polynomial: Fibered categories and fibered slices

-\begin{blanko}{Bifibrations.} A fibered category $\F$ is called {\em bifibered} if the structure functor $\F\to\E$ is also an opfibration, i.e.~has all opcartesian lifts, or equivalently, cobase-change functors, which we denote by lowershriek.
-In a bifibered category $\F$, cobase change (lowershriek) is left adjoint to base change (upperstar).
-Indeed, for $a: J \to I$ in $\E$ we have natural bijections
+\begin{blanko}{Bifibrations and $\E$-indexed sums.} A fibered category $\F$ is called {\em bifibered} if the structure functor $\F\to\E$ is also an opfibration, i.e.~has all opcartesian lifts.
+We then assume the choice of an opcartesian lift for each arrow $a:J\to I$ and each object $T\in \F^J$.
+This defines cobase-change functors, which we denote by lowershriek: $a\lowershriek : \F^J \to \F^I$.
+Cobase change is left adjoint to base change: $a\lowershriek \dashv a\upperstar $.
+Indeed, for $a: J \to I$ in $\E$ we have natural bijections according to the universal properties of cartesian and opcartesian arrows.
+(Here $\F^a(T,X)$ denotes the set of arrows $T\to X$ lying over $a$.)